Gasoline vs. diesel? A never-ending question and dilemma.

 Talking about ecology, in almost all modern countries there are taxes for exhaust emissions.

-Diesel engines are a definite loser on this part despite the fact that modern technologies have reduced emissions to a bare minimum.
+Diesel engines are a definite loser on this part even though modern technologies have reduced emissions to a bare minimum.

-Thanks to legislative and policies, there is a present trend of banning the diesel engine altogether.
+Thanks to legislation and policies, there is a present trend of banning the diesel engine altogether.

 On the other hand, cars with gasoline engines have a much better position.

-Less emission means less taxes and present gasoline models meet future eco-standards more successfully.
+Less emission means fewer taxes and present gasoline models meet future eco-standards more successfully.